pundarikaksha7/Adobe-Resume-Builder/README.md

 This would start a native server at localhost:3000/ , go to the server and follow the on screen commands to generate your own resume!.

+Both methods would create the pdf inside `output` folder.